Aesthetic-Justice/Password-Generator-Site/README.md

 ## Usage

-Attached to this Github and [Linked here](https://www.google.com) are portals to the site in question.
+Attached to this Github and [linked here](https://www.google.com) are portals to the site in question.
 Users should click the large red button labelled "Generate Password".
 ![alt text](./Develop/Assets/Screencap.jpg "Screen-cap1")
 Afterwards, follow the commands given by the prompts and the site will produce for you a password based on your selected criteria.
 ![alt text](./Develop/Assets/Screencap2.jpg "Screen-cap2")